 It’s possible the city is delivering the water to your home at a lower pressure.
 You can find this out by testing yourself.
 Purchase a gauge at a home center and follow the directions carefully to test out the pressure.
 Water pressure is low when it is less than 40 psi (per square inch).

-If you discover the water from the city is coming to your home with low pressure, you can either request them to increase it, which they may or may not do, or you can look into purchasing a special system to boost the pressure.
+If you discover the water from the city is coming to your home with low pressure, you can request them to increase it, which they may or may not do.
+Similarly, you can look into purchasing a special system to boost the pressure.

 When to Call in the Plumbing Pros

-If you’d rather not deal with the hassle of figuring out the source of the water pressure problem, it’s always a good idea to contact a trusted, licensed plumbing business.
+Would you rather not deal with the hassle of figuring out the source of the water pressure problem?
+If so, it’s always a good idea to contact a trusted, licensed plumbing business.
 There are also certain tasks you should not risk handling yourself, such as removing possible pipe obstructions or cleaning the pipes for better water flow.

-At Armor Plumbing, we have a team of licensed, insured plumbers who know exactly how to solve your low water pressure problem.
+At Armor Plumbing, we have a team of licensed, insured plumbers.
+Hence, we know exactly how to fix low water pressure problem.
 Our expert plumbing services come with attentive customer service.
 That provides you with peace of mind and the solutions you need.
-Call 678-454-2080 or connect with us online now to get a quote for service or to schedule an appointment.
+So, call 678-454-2080 or connect with us online now to get a quote for service or to schedule an appointment.